 Consider going to a community clinic or a local college for counseling to find affordable therapy.
 I went to a local graduate school and was able to negotiate $5 therapy sessions.
 The students got experience, and I was able to receive help, even when I was low on funds.

 Being in so much debt can make you feel small.
-In this society, many of us are judged based on how much we earn and how much money we have.
+In this society, many of us can feel judged based on how much we earn and how much money we have.
 As a result, you can feel, well, pretty worthless.

 But it’s crucial to remember that your net worth is not your self-worth.
 You’re more than just your debt, so don’t let it define you.

-Will you have to make adjustments to your life to repay it?
+Will you have to make adjustments to your life to deal with student debt?
 Yes.
 But it doesn’t make you a good or bad person.
 Forgive yourself for whatever self-image you may have related to debt.

 The depression that arises from student loan debt may feel like a sort of helplessness: How will I ever get out of debt?
 I’ll never be able to pay this back.
 I don’t know what to do.

 If you’re thinking these things, you’re not alone.
 I’ve been there.
-But to move past the depression and the overwhelming feeling of being in debt, you have to create a debt-payoff plan.
+But to move past the depression and the overwhelming feeling of being in debt, you have to create a plan to deal with student debt.
 Start by: